 Blink is one of the highlights of the movie because of her unique look and creative uses of her power in the action scenes.
 Most fans predicted this, since the character's comic counterpart is already a pretty big fan-favorite, and for the exact same reasons, no less.

 Even Better Sequel: While First Class was well-liked by fans for bringing the X-Men series back on track, DOFP has been even more well-received and cited by a few reviewers as the best of the X-Men movies.
-It even currently has the highest Rotten Tomatoes score in the series at 92%, placing DOFP among the best-reviewed Marvel movies of all, Marvel Cinematic Universe or otherwise.
-The movie has also become the top-grossing X-Men film in terms of worldwide box office by far, usurping the position previously held by The Last Stand.
+It even currently has the highest Rotten Tomatoes score in the main series at 91%, placing DOFP among the best-reviewed Marvel movies of all, Marvel Cinematic Universe or otherwise.
+The movie has also become the top-grossing main series X-Men film in terms of worldwide box office by far, usurping the position previously held by The Last Stand.